Kenneth K. Lee: Early life and education

 Lee was born in 1975 in Seoul, South Korea.
 Lee's family immigrated to the United States when he was four years old, following the 1979 military coup in South Korea.
 Lee grew up in the Koreatown neighborhood of Los Angeles.
 His father operated a spray paint equipment repair shop, and his mother was a pharmacist and acupuncturist.
 Neither of Lee’s parents spoke English, but they insisted that he understand the language and did not allow him to attend a Korean church for that reason.

 After high school, Lee studied government at Cornell University, where he wrote for the conservative and libertarian campus newspaper The Cornell Review.
-He graduated in 1997 with a Bachelor of Arts degree summa cum laude and with membership in Phi Beta Kappa.
+He graduated in 1997 with a Bachelor of Arts degree summa cum laude and was elected to Phi Beta Kappa.
 Lee then attended Harvard Law School, graduating in 2000 with a Juris Doctor magna cum laude.

 Early legal career

-After graduating from law school, Lee served as a law clerk to Judge Emilio M. Garza of the U.S. Court of Appeals for the Fifth Circuit from 2000 to 2001.
+After graduating from law school, Lee served as a law clerk to Judge Emilio M. Garza of the United States Court of Appeals for the Fifth Circuit from 2000 to 2001.
 Lee then worked as an associate at New York City law firm Wachtell, Lipton, Rosen & Katz from 2001 to 2006.
 At Wachtell, following the September 11 attacks, Lee served as second chair, deposed witnesses, and wrote briefs as part of the legal team representing real estate mogul Larry Silverstein, whose 99-year lease of the World Trade Center provided a $3.5 billion insurance policy for an act of terrorism.
 The court ruled that the separate plane crashes in the World Trade Center represented 1.4 occurrences of terrorism.

 In 2005, Lee served as a special counsel on the United States Senate Judiciary Committee.
 From 2006 to 2009, Lee was Associate Counsel and Special Assistant to President George W. Bush.
 After Bush left office in 2009, Lee joined the Los Angeles office of the law firm Jenner & Block as a partner.
 From 2010 to 2011, Lee served as an adjunct faculty member at Pepperdine University School of Law.

-Lee has litigated consumer class action lawsuits across the U.S. in the food, technology, and health care sectors.
+Lee has litigated consumer class action lawsuits across the United States in the food, technology, and health care sectors.
 He has argued appeals before a number of federal circuit courts.
 In his pro bono practice, Lee has represented a number of indigent and incarcerated individuals.
 He is a member of the Food Law Committee of the Litigation Section of the State Bar of California.
 In 2018, Lee was named one of the "Most Influential Minority Attorneys" by the Los Angeles Business Journal.